 What is Verse Mapping?
 Raise your hand if this sounds vaguely familiar.
 You read your favorite devotional, read a passage of scripture and say a prayer of thanksgiving to God.

 Five minutes later, what you read remains a distant memory.
 I have been there and am sure I am not alone.

 If you desire to get more from your bible study time than just mere surface level reading, incorporating bible study methods can make a world of a difference.

-There are tons of different bible study methods on the market such as:
+There are tons of practical bible study methods for your quiet time on the market such as:

 These are among some of the more popular bible study methods which you can incorporate into your Bible study routine.
 Whether you are new to the faith or been Christian all your life bible mapping can help you find deeper meaning in God’s words.
-Continue reading to learn how to do Bible mapping and begin to unlock the scriptures for yourself.
+Continue reading to learn how to do Bible mapping and begin to unlock this new way of studying the scriptures for yourself.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

 Bible mapping more commonly known as Verse mapping is a Bible study method that allows you to dig deeper into scripture.
 Typically you dissect Bible verses and make observations by examining and studying words as well as context and conclude with a personal application.

 You will study the historical context, theological framework , review different translations and connotation to better understand your chosen verse.
 Once completed, you will end up with a diagram that resembles mind mapping.